 | L4 Research Scholar | Module 6 | 15 | 6 | ~1.5–1.8 | Zenodo Case Study Publication | NPR 18,000 | USD 150 |

-| TOTAL | 6 Modules + 4 Capstones | 51 | 4–6 | ~5.1–6.1 | Complete RPL Portfolio | NPR 41,000 | USD 344 |
+| TOTAL | 6 Modules + 4 Capstones | 51 | 4–6 | ~5.1–6.1 (self-assessed) | Complete COS™ Certification | NPR 41,000 | USD 344 |

 Enrol in Module 1 for NPR 2,500 / USD 25.
-Apply for Entry Point Assessment if you hold prior learning.
-Contact us to discuss the right entry point for your background.
+The handbook is available separately for NPR 1,500 / USD 15.
+Contact CM Academy to discuss the right starting point for your background.